Alison Riske-Amritraj: 2022: Two WTA Tour finals, second US Open 4th round

-2023: Out of top 100, hiatus
+2023: Out of top 100

 Riske started her 2023 season in Adelaide.
 At the first tournament, she lost in the first round of qualifying to Viktorija Golubic.
 Previous year finalist at the second tournament, she fell in the final round of qualifying to Anna Kalinskaya.
 However, due to the withdrawal of defending champion, Madison Keys, Riske earned a lucky loser spot into the main draw.
 She was defeated in the first round by Barbora Krejčíková.
 At the Australian Open, she lost in the first round to Markéta Vondroušová, in three sets.

 During the week of February 20, Riske competed at the first edition of the Mérida Open.
 Seeded eighth, she lost in the first round to Wang Xiyu.
 At the first edition of the ATX Open in Austin, Texas, she was eliminated from the tournament in the first round by compatriot Katie Volynets.

 In March, she played at the Indian Wells Open and lost in the first round to wildcard and compatriot, Elizabeth Mandlik, in three sets, after having a 6–3, 4–1 lead.
-She played her last match at Wimbledon where she lost to Paula Badosa, before taking a hiatus.
+She played her final WTA match at Wimbledon, where she lost in the first round to Paula Badosa.